yfphoon/IntroToWML/README.md

-## Introduction to Notebooks for SPSS Professionals Lab
+## Introduction to IBM Watson Machine Learning Lab
-This repository contains data and analytic assets for the Lab.
+This repository contains analytic assets for the Lab.
 The iPython Notebook is designed to run on
-<a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a> and analyzes the churn.csv and customer.csv data sets.
+<a href="https://datascience.ibm.com" target="_blank">IBM Data Science Experience</a>.

-There are 2 notebooks to work through in this exercise.
+There is 1 notebooks to work through in this exercise.

 ### Getting Started
-- Create a **Project** in DSX Cloud and name it *IntroToNotebooks*
+- Create a **Project** in DSX Cloud and name it "*Intro To WML*"

-- Within the *IntroToNotebooks* project, **add a Notebook** and choose to import it from this **URL**: https://github.com/yfphoon/IntroToNotebooks/blob/master/Predict%20Customer%20Churn%20-%20Build%20Model.ipynb
+- Within the *Intro To WML* project, **add a Notebook** and choose to import it from this **URL**: https://github.com/yfphoon/IntroToNotebooks/blob/master/Predict%20Customer%20Churn%20-%20Build%20Model.ipynb

   ![Add a notebook](images/create_notebook_URL.png?raw=true)